moofoo/dnv/readme.md

 DNV generates a separate .yml file to use with docker-compose up when you're utilizing the external volume option.
 This simply copies your docker-compose.yml and adds in the necessary parts to define the external volume.
 Note that this is re-generated (when needed) from scratch every time changes are detected, so any modifications you make in docker-compose-dnv-gen.yml will be lost (the --nosync flag bypasses this, for testing purposes).
 In other words, edit your `docker-compose.yml` as usual, and those changes will get transferred to `docker-compose-dnv-gen.yml` the next time you run `dnv ui` / `dnv up`.

+#### What if I need to install linux dependencies?

+The recommended solution is to specify a numbered-version Node image to use with DNV, like `node:16.5` (You can set this with the 'Use alternate node image when DNV starts service' if you're using an alpine image in your Dockerfile).
+Hopefully this covers most cases where would need to install extra dependencies in the container (like you often need to do if you're using an alpine image).

+If that doesn't cover you, you can create a custom Node image with those dependencies installed and select it for the 'Use alternate node image when DNV starts service' option.
+Alternately, just don't use the External Volume option.

 ### Restarting containers option

 If you choose 'yes' for `Restart containers when source files change?`, then DNV will...do exactly that: Restart containers when your project's source files change.
 If you're already using something like `nodemon` for your project then you should \***\*not\*\*** use this feature.